RKO Keith's Theater (Flushing, Queens): Huang ownership

-By the 1980s, Flushing's white population was moving out, while its Asian population grew drastically, particularly Flushing's Chinatown.
+By the 1980s, Flushing's white population was moving out, while its Asian population grew drastically, particularly in Flushing's Chinatown.
 In 1985, local developer Thomas Huang acquired some vacant land next to the RKO Keith's with the intention of developing an office building there.
 Huang then acquired the RKO Keith's for $3.4 million.
 Huang, a Taiwanese-American developer who had turned Flushing into "New York's second Chinatown" over the preceding decade, intended to repurpose the theater as an office building or a shopping complex.
 Huang had been an ally of Manes, who had died in early 1986.
 After the RKO Keith's was closed following Labor Day in 1986, downtown Flushing did not receive another movie theater for 35 years.
 Residents expressed concerns over Huang's acquisition of the theater, as he had publicly announced plans to demolish the auditorium.
 Huang said the theater was "a junk building"; he had to erect sidewalk sheds on Northern Boulevard because part of the facade had begun to fall off.